gloriafree/Tableau_Duke/Week1_asgmt.md

 >
 >understand other's perspective, which is to put yourself in other's shoes

+> communication is most important factor in a successful data analysis project: majority of projects fail not because of technical issues, but lack of communication

 # Ask the right question

-Instead of asking one right question, we should ask a list of key questions we can ask before analyzing data
+Instead of asking one right question, we should ask a list of key questions we can ask before analyzing data.

+Questions should be direct as well as open-ended